benlamb95/mp5-cherrymildrew/README.md

 * As a data collector I must ensure that the data used is of sufficient quantity and quality.
 As Garbage in results in garbage out.

 ### Data visualisation, cleaning and preparation
+* As a data user I must ensures images are resized to ensure a smoother push to GitHub
+* As a data user I must create a plot to distinguish contrast between powdery mildrew leaves and normal leaves

 ### Model training, optimisation and validation
+* As a user I want a degree of 97% accuracy

 ### Dashboard plannning, designing and development
 * As a user I want a Project summary page, showing the project dataset summary and clients requirements